J. M. H. Aassan Maulaana

-JMH Hassan Maulaana (born 8 October) is an Indian politician and Member of Legislative Assembly of Tamil Nadu.
-He was elected to the Tamil Nadu Legislative Assembly from Velachery constituency as an Indian National Congress (INC) candidate during the 2021 Tamil Nadu elections and is president of the Tamil Nadu Youth Congress.

-He defeated ADMK candidate M.K.
-Ashok during the 17th Tamil Nadu Assembly.
-He is the son of J. M. Haroon Rashid, former Member of Parliament for Theni.
+J. M. H. Aassan Maulaana (born 8 October 1983) is an Indian politician and Member of Legislative Assembly of Tamil Nadu.
+He was elected to the Tamil Nadu Legislative Assembly from Velachery constituency as an Indian National Congress candidate during the 2021 Tamil Nadu Legislative Assembly election.
+He is the son of J. M. Haroon Rashid, former Member of Parliament, who represented Theni Lok Sabha constituency.